igorskyflyer/igorskyflyer/README.md

   <br>
   <strong>The System Architect (2016–Present)</strong>
   <br>
-  Over time, Igor expanded his expertise to 18+ programming languages—not through instruction, but through the necessity of building specific tools.
+  Over time, Igor expanded his expertise to 18+ programming languages, not through instruction, but through the necessity of building specific tools.
 This polyglot fluency allowed him to develop cohesive, cross-platform ecosystems: from browser extensions and desktop utilities to command-line tools and mobile applications, all designed with performance and user/developer experience in mind.
   <br>
   <br>
   <strong>The Interconnected Ecosystem: Open Source as Necessity (2017–Present)</strong>
   <br>
   Igor began creating open-source projects to build tools and fixes that did not yet exist.
-His contributions—from bug fixes to architectural refinements—have since been adopted by developers and companies globally.
+His contributions, from bug fixes to architectural refinements, have since been adopted by developers and companies globally.
 He believes that if a system does not function properly, it is his responsibility to ensure it does.
 This has resulted in a connected ecosystem of libraries and concepts that rely on one another for systemic integrity.
   <br>
   <br>
   <div align="center"><em>„What started as a necessity became an ecosystem.“</em></div>